openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Pre-Authorized code flow

-(0) the Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the user using Issuer specific business process.
+(0) the Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the  User using Issuer specific business process.

 (1) The flow begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
 The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

-(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized code obtained in step (1) is sent in the Token Request.
+(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of Authorization Code, Pre-authorized Code obtained in step (1) is sent in the Token Request.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.

-Note that the pre-authorized code is sent to the Token Endpoint, and not to the Authorization Endpoint.
+Note that the Pre-authorized Code is sent to the Token Endpoint, and not to the Authorization Endpoint.

 It is also important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use-case.

 One such mechanism defined in this specification is the usage of PIN.
-If in the Credential Offer the Credential Issuer indicated that the PIN is required, the user is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.
+If in the Credential Offer the Credential Issuer indicated that the PIN is required, the  User is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).